SENATOROVAI/multy-linear-regression-stepik/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the **L-BFGS Solver Course** project.
+Thank you for your interest in contributing to the **Normal-equation-solver-multiple-linear-regression-course** project.

 We welcome improvements in: